DETACH: Cross-domain Learning for Long-Horizon Tasks via Mixture of Disentangled Experts: Experiment

 \textbf{Task Execution Times.} Task execution time refers to the duration from the start of the current LH task to the initiation of the next LH task.
 The criteria for determining the execution of the next task include the occurrence of errors (such as falling) or exceeding the threshold time for task execution.

-\textbf{Experiment setup.} As described in Section 4.1, to validate the environment generalization capability in this section, we employ the same training setup on the LH1 task and directly evaluate generalization on the LH2 and LH3 tasks.
+\textbf{Experiment setup.} As described in Section IV-A, to validate the environment generalization capability in this section, we employ the same progressive learning protocol on the LH1 task and directly evaluate generalization on the LH2 and LH3 tasks.
 This approach allows us to observe the environment generalization capability of our DETACH framework more intuitively.
-Since we similarly adopt pre-training on \textit{Follow} and \textit{Carry} skills, we can also assess skill generalization rates through the completion performance on \textit{Climb} and \textit{Sit}.
+Since we similarly establish foundational skills \textit{Follow} and \textit{Carry} through comprehensive training, we can also assess skill generalization rates through the completion performance on \textit{Climb} and \textit{Sit}.

 \textbf{Generalization Rate Definition.} Based on our experimental data, we formally define the Environment Generalization Rate (EGR) and Skill Generalization Rate (SGR) as follows: